News

 We can keep our shoes on at TSA, but we still have to keep our liquids to 3.4 ounces.
 Security experts tell us why that rule will take time to change.

-Last week, the Transportation Security Administration announced the end of the shoes-off policy at airport security, ...
+Last week, the Transportation Security Administration announced the end of the shoes-off policy.
+It will certainly be good news for the millions of passengers who board planes across America every ...